30+ Ideas for Bridesmaid Gifts, Vendor Gifts and More

 More Wedding Gift Ideas

 For Groomsmen – If you’re drawing a blank on what to give your groomsmen, here are our top groomsmen gift ideas!
 Gift your best friends something classy or hilarious – why not both?
 Consider giving your groomsmen personalized whiskey glasses or flasks.
 If your friends don’t drink, opt for funky socks or a handsome tie or bow tie to wear on the big day.

 More Gifts for Vendors – If your vendors did a fantastic job, a great “gift” is to write them a positive review online.
 Then, recommend them to other engaged couples.
 This isn’t a physical gift, but it’s sure to put a smile on their faces.
 Doing this might even help them connect with other couples who are interested in their services.

 More Gift Ideas For Your Significant Other – You know your partner best.
 Think about a gift they’d love to have but might not buy for themselves.
 This could be a new watch or pair of earrings.
 Or, have an inside joke stitched on a pillow!
 Day-of wedding gifts ideas: buy them a perfume that will be worn on the day, or gift a framed photo of yourself.

-Gifts for Newlyweds – Checking out the couple’s wedding gift registry is a no-brainer.
-Start with selecting something the couple has expressed that they need.
+Gifts for Newlyweds – If you’re buying wedding gifts for the couple, checking out their wedding gift registry is a no-brainer.
+Start with selecting something that the couple has expressed that they need.
 Then, make your gift personalized.
 For example, gift the newlyweds that set of towels you know they need, then embellish with handmade soap and a shower bluetooth speaker.
 The last thing you want to do is buy them a third, unwanted crockpot.